clojure-emacs/cider/doc/installation.md

 !!!
 Note

-    It's highly recommended to use Leiningen 2.8.3 or newer, as 2.8.3 is the first release to ship with nREPL 0.5.
+    Make sure you're using Leiningen 2.9.0 or newer, as 2.9.0 is the first release to ship with nREPL 0.6.

 Use the convenient plugin for defaults, either in your project's `project.clj` file or in the :repl profile in `~/.lein/profiles.clj`.